LearnOnDemandSystems/docs/guides/github-integration/github-integration.md

     > [!KNOWLEDGE]
     > Once you have authorized Lab on Demand to have access to your GitHub account,
-    > if you also want Lab on Demand to be able to integrate with a repository in a
+    > **if you also want Lab on Demand to be able to integrate with a repository in a
-    > GitHub organization that you are a member of, you will have to submit a request
+    > GitHub organization that you are a member of**, you will have to submit a request
     > to your organization to authorize that application.
     >
     >To submit that request;